 I've played guitar for several years now, although it probably doesn't show that much in my skills.
-I'm not really experienced in making home demos, but I hope to learn one day.
-I play mainly death/black sort of metal with my band, Loputon Suo (https://loputonsuo.bandcamp.com/ https://www.facebook.com/loputon.suo/)
+I play mainly black/death sort of metal with my band, Loputon Suo.
+We had a new EP out in August 2018, so go check it out! (https://loputonsuo.bandcamp.com/ https://www.facebook.com/loputon.suo/)

 2015: Some form of extreme metal is what almost always comes out when I start to compose.
 Therefore my intention is to explore a bit different soundscapes and styles with this project.
 My goal is also to learn to actually finish songs (this has always been really difficult for me) and perhaps lower my self-critisism, too. https://soundcloud.com/the-void-which...

 2016: As I was awhile back totally and utterly fed up with all the racism, fascism and nationalism, I had an idea that I would like to form a band which would play some sort of hybrid of black metal, death metal and punk, with lyrics being straight up nazi bashing and leftist propaganda.
 I wanted to claim the music that I love from the hands of all the NSBM and that type of bands.